-As the interest limitation rules apply only to Luxembourg entities subject to corporate tax and to foreign entities having a Luxembourg permanent establishment, securitisation funds set up in the form of FCPs that are not subject to CIT are not subject to these new interest limitation rules.
+As the interest limitation rules apply only to Luxembourg entities subject to corporate tax and to foreign entities having a Luxembourg permanent establishment, securitisation funds or (normally) partnerships, that are not subject to CIT, are also not subject to these interest limitation rules.

-However, securitisation vehicles organised as corporate entities (e.g. SA, SARL, SCA, Scoop SA and SAS) which are fully subject to CIT are in scope of the new interest limitation rules, unless an exemption applies.
+However, securitisation vehicles organised as corporate entities (e.g. SA, SARL, SCA, Scoop SA and SAS) which are fully subject to CIT are in scope of the interest limitation rules, unless an exemption applies.
 Conversely, securitisation vehicles organised as partnerships (i.e. SCS, SCSp or SNC) which are not liable to CIT should not be subject to the interest limitation rules unless they constitute a permanent establishment in Luxembourg for their non-resident partners.
-In theory, this could happen only if the partnership conducts its activity through a fixed place of business in Luxembourg.
-Therefore, it is important that securitisation partnerships do not constitute a fixed place of business.
+In theory, this could happen only if the partnership conducts a commercial activity through a fixed place of business in Luxembourg.
+Therefore, it is important that securitisation partnerships do not carry any commercial activity through a fixed place of business.
 Moreover, limited partners of the securitisation partnership should not be Luxembourg corporate entities as by transparency these latter would be regarded as holding the assets of the partnership.